 A building of this size and complexity, however, carries with it a major conservation and maintenance programme.
 The roof, which has about 500 tons of lead covering, has a finite life and eventually needs to be replaced, and the windows and stonework are subjected to the ravages of the weather and are in constant need of repair.
 While conservation and maintenance is an ongoing process, there are currently 3 areas requiring urgent repair, namely the South Presbytery roof which is leaking, the Presbytery High Vault which has been damaged by water ingress, and the 15th and 16th Century medieval glass, parts of which have fallen out and need to be replaced.
 The lead cames holding the windows in place are also badly damaged.

-In September 2012 the Cathedral won a national Heritage Lottery Fund award of £10.5 million for the Kings and Scribes – Birth of a Nation Project.
-This project, which also requires additional funding by the Cathedral, provides for the repairs outlined above plus the installation of exhibitions in the Cathedral’s South Transept and is described in the following pages.
+In September 2012 the Cathedral won a national Heritage Lottery Fund award of £10.5 million for the Kings and Scribes – The Birth of a Nation project.
+This project, which also requires additional funding by the Cathedral, provides for the repairs outlined above plus the installation of exhibitions in the Cathedral’s South Transept.
+The project has three main aims:

 Keep up to date with the latest works in Illumination, our conservation in action newsletter.